 "We have had no incidents of trafficking reported to us, and that's quite revealing to me," Bryce told me.
 "We've had more cases of inappropriate behaviour and unacceptable treatment of sex workers by police than sex workers being exploited, controlled or trafficked.
 The conflation of sex work and trafficking results in harm to sex workers and also moves resources away from combating real trafficking."

-Anti-trafficking projects are high in the funding league: in 2011, the EU gave nearly £10 million ($15.2 million) to projects with anti-trafficking aims, while the US government gave $50.7 million to international projects and another $20 million to domestic ones.
+Anti-trafficking projects are high in the funding league: in 2011, the EU gave nearly £10 million to projects with anti-trafficking aims, while the US government gave $50.7 million (£33 million) to international projects and another $20 million (£13 million) to domestic ones.
 According to the Global Alliance Against Traffic in Women (GAATW), these projects have overwhelmingly failed to help the women they serve.
 The GAATW believes this could be linked to the strong anti-prostitution bias within the field.

-"The US government's anti-prostitution pledge requires organizations seeking US funding to agree an organization-wide policy opposing prostitution—something that GAATW strongly disagrees with," the organization said in a statement.
+"The US government's anti-prostitution pledge requires organisations seeking US funding to agree an organisation-wide policy opposing prostitution – something that GAATW strongly disagrees with," the organisation said in a statement.

-While Bindel's 2006 "Press for Change" report (included in the latest press pack) was funded by a US Department of State grant, and her partner organization Eaves was recently awarded European Commission funding, collectively, sex worker organizations across the globe run on an estimated €8 million ($9 million) a year, according to the Red Umbrella Fund.
+While Bindel's 2006 "Press for Change" report (included in the latest press pack) was funded by a US Department of State grant, and her partner organisation Eaves was recently awarded European Commission funding, collectively, sex worker organisations across the globe run on an estimated €8 million (£5.9 million) a year, according to the Red Umbrella Fund.

 "Our running costs aren't high, and we're all volunteers who are current sex workers or non-sex workers supportive of sex worker rights," a spokesperson told me.

-Launched in 1975, until two years ago the ECP was funded from the pockets of its members—none of whom were pimps or managers.
+Launched in 1975, until two years ago the ECP was funded from the pockets of its members – none of whom were pimps or managers.
 Today, funding covers only the production of a rights leaflet for sex workers.
-The organization's main spokespeople are volunteers.
+The organisation's main spokespeople are volunteers.

 Despite this, Bindel warns that the pimp lobby is groaning in cash.
 Her guide states: